-Recommended for any house with older sewer lines to the street or main- older materials are cast iron, clay, orangeburg or older plastic.
+Recommended for any house with older sewer lines to the street or main- older materials are cast iron, clay, Orangeburg or older plastic.
 Also recommended when problems are suspected or there are mature trees/shrubs between the homes and the street.

-RADON TEST (Certified, Independent testing)
+RADON TESTING (Certified, Independent testing)

-Most home buyers order a radon test with a home inspection. because radon gas is a thing in our region- it comes from decaying Uranium in our mountains.
+Most home buyers order a radon test with a home inspection. because radon gas is a concern in our region- it comes from decaying naturally occurring Uranium in our mountains.
 Radon is a heavy radioactive gas that seeps up into our living area and emits alpha particles.
 Almost all houses in our area have some level of radon gas in the home but we are looking for a high average-- we are seeing that about 13% of the results are high.
 The EPA says that radon is the second leading cause of lung cancer after smoking.
 The repair usually costs between $1100-1500 and it is generally a good negotiating item-- the seller pays for it.
 We are seeing that all foundation types can have high radon but houses on slabs or with basements tend to be higher.
 Testing is highly recommended if children, elderly or persons with a history of lung disease will be living in the home.

 Yesterday in the Shiloh neighborhood of Asheville I inspected another unique house.
 The owner, as you can see from the pics, had a thing for trains.